 The course consists of three summatively assessed modules, and a one-week residential which will be formatively assessed.
-An optional research methods module will be available for the duration of the course and can be studied independently at your own pace.

-You will have the opportunity to take a non-assessed module on research methods.
+You will have the opportunity to take a non-assessed module on research methods in applied linguistics.
 This self-paced, eight-session module provides deeper information about the methods by which research is conducted in the field, and will help to prepare you for your independent study and to interpret reports of research that your read.
+The optional research methods module will be available for the duration of the course and can be studied independently at your own pace.

-Residential week
+Residential induction week

 Prior to the formal start of the course, you will attend a one-week residential module in August in the Department of Education in Oxford.
 At the residential week you will meet your fellow students and course leaders.
-The week will help to prepare you for the course by introducing key themes around research and evidence in ECE, exploring the principles of conducting and interpreting ECE research, introducing you to the University's IT and library systems, and providing guidance on engaging with research literature and writing for an academic audience.
+The week will help to prepare you for the coming year's study by introducing key themes around research and evidence in EAL, exploring the principles of conducting and interpreting EAL research, introducing you to the University's IT and library systems, and providing guidance on engaging with research literature and writing for an academic audience.

-Module 1: Building the foundations of research-informed practice
+Module 1: Building the foundations of research-informed practice for EAL